LeToNode/Play2.0-CN-doc/scalaGuide/main/async/ScalaComet.md

 ## Using the `play.api.libs.Comet` helper

-We provide a Comet helper to handle these comet chunked streams that do almost the same stuff that we just wrote.
+We provide a Comet helper to handle these Comet chunked streams that do almost the same stuff that we just wrote.

-> **Note:** Actually it does more, like pushing an initial blank buffer data for browser compatibility, and it supports both String and Json messages.
-Also it can be extended via type classes to support more message types.
+> **Note:** Actually it does more, like pushing an initial blank buffer data for browser compatibility, and it supports both String and JSON messages.
+It can also be extended via type classes to support more message types.

-Let's just rewrite the previous example to use it:
+Let’s just rewrite the previous example to use it:

 ```
 def comet = Action {